realarna/CheckMK_Fortigate_API_Monitoring/README.md

 The HA checksum endpoint is used for HA cluster synchronization monitoring.

-The CMDB interface endpoint is used for configured interface IP addresses, subnets, VLAN information, and interface inventory.
+The CMDB interface endpoint is used for configured interface IP addresses, subnets, VLAN information, management access, MAC address, status, role, VDOM, and interface inventory.

 Additional endpoints may be used by the original FortiOS special agent depending on the monitored FortiGate features.